GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Rural_Urban_Classification_County.md

 ### Data Source(s) Description:
 Percentage rural and urban population is sourced from the Census Bureau.
 Raw data and more details can be found at https://www.census.gov/programs-surveys/geography/guidance/geo-areas/urban-rural.html.

-Also, the census tract level classifications generated using the RUCA codes were aggregated at a county level.
-Aggregated county level data can be found [here]().
+Also, census tract level classifications were generated using the RUCA codes, which were then aggregated at a county level.
+Aggregated county level data can be found [here](Policy_Scan/data_raw/county_RUCA_rurality.csv).

 ### Description of Data Source Tables:
-After each decennial census, the bureau identifies Urban areas under two categories :
+After each decennial census, the bureau identifies Urban Areas under two categories :
 * Urbanized Areas (UAs) of 50,000 or more people;
 * Urban Clusters (UCs) of at least 2,500 and less than 50,000 people.

 All other areas are classified as Rural.
 These classifications are done at a census block/tract level and are primarily based on population density and land use.
 Using these classifications, for each county, the bureau calculates a percent rurality measure which is the percentage of population living in non-urban areas.
 We source this variable.
 More details on methodology can be found [here](https://www2.census.gov/geo/pdfs/reference/ua/Defining_Rural.pdf).

 ### Description of Data Processing:
 For each county, from the census data, the percentage of population living in non-urban areas is identified as percentage rurality.

-For each county, the percentage of tracts classified as urban/suburban/rural(using the RUCA code definitions) were calculated.
-Details on the classification methodology can be found [here]().
+For each county, the percentage of tracts classified as urban/suburban/rural, using the RUCA code definitions were calculated.
+Details on the classification methodology can be found [here](Policy_Scan/data_final/metadata/Rural_Urban_Classification_T_Z.md).

 ### Key Variable and Definitions:
 | Variable | Variable ID in .csv | Description |